The BAGO Boy

 INSPIRING NOVELIST AND AWARD-WINNING AUTHOR

-John Bradley, Author, Filmmaker: I am The BAGO Boy.
-All the characters in this novel are real and I experienced the events reported in it.
+John Bradley, Author, Filmmaker: I am The BAGO Boy and lived this story.
+All the characters and events in this novel are based on real persons and actual events.
 Although this is my first novel, I’ve been writing since I began keeping a journal at seven years old...

 BOOK REVIEWS